 War: No standing army.
 Some prisoners of war were given long, painful deaths, as recorded by their enemies, the French, but most became Iroquois.

-Food: Men hunted deer, moose, caribou and small game; boys hunted rabbits and birds; women grew maize, squash and beans.
+Food: Men hunted deer, moose, caribou and small game; boys hunted rabbits and birds; women grew maize, squash and beans and had orchards of apple, pear and peach trees.
 They also ate nuts, strawberries and maple syrup.